SL-Labs/Openshift/README.md

 | Openshift |
 =============

-* Build on top of docker & kubernetes inheriting its core features and implements some extra features on top of
-* to it making it user friendly for developers & administrators and implementing CI/CD pipeline for devops process.
+* Built on top of docker & kubernetes inheriting its core features and implements some extra features on top of to it making it user friendly for developers & administrators and implementing CI/CD pipeline for devops process.

 Features:
 ---------

-* s2i : It a feature that allows us to build our application from the source code directly to docker image via the S2i scripts.
+* *s2i:* It a feature that allows us to build our application from the source code directly to docker image via the S2i scripts.

 	Benefits of s2i
 	---------------